What is a 911 dispatcher?

 Is it possible to work remotely as a 911 dispatcher?

-While remote work opportunities for 911 dispatchers are uncommon, they do exist in some cases.
+While remote work opportunities are uncommon, they do exist in some cases.
 Some jurisdictions may have remote or virtual call centers that allow them to work from home or another off-site location.
 However, these opportunities are typically limited and may require additional training or equipment.

 How can I maintain my well-being and manage stress as a 911 dispatcher?